 As a referee he was known for a progressive ‘player-centred’ approach, well regarded by players, managers and fans, but not always finding favour with the game’s authorities.
 Gordon has published a football autobiography Give a Little Whistle: The Recollections of a Remarkable Referee and there is more information about his football career on this Wikipedia page.

-Gordon has a lifelong interest in art and today he lives in south-west England where he has a studio and continues to paint and draw every day.
+Gordon had a lifelong interest in art and latterly lived in south-west England where he had a studio.
+He continued to paint and draw every day until his passing on 21st March 2019.